 MIFO Francophone Showcase – On March 31 and April 1, JUNOfest lands in Ottawa.
 This festival features over 100 artists performing at 15 different venues in the city.

 Odawa -150 Years of Indigenous Perspectives – This touring exhibit will highlight the Indigenous perspective of local history, communities and experiences through traditional and contemporary arts, crafts and demonstrations.
-(Presented by: Aboriginal Experiences, Arts and Culture – June 16 to 18, 21 to 25)
+(Presented by: Aboriginal Experiences, Arts and Culture – June 21, June 24 to 25)

 Ottawa: A Cinema Capital – A public screening series from accomplished Ottawa filmmakers, including a showcase of archival reels collected from local amateur film buffs.
-(Presented by: Canadian Film Institute – September to December)
+(Presented by: Canadian Film Institute – August 25, September 30, October 26, October 29, November 11)

 Ottawa in the World … of Documentaries – A series of Canadian documentaries that feature artistic, cultural, political and historical issues all sharing a common thread: the changing landscape and diversity of the City of Ottawa.
 (Presented by: One World Arts – April 23, May 6 & 27)